Vansitha/unix-pipe-cmd-simulator/README.md

 ## Assumptions

-- Assumed that the correct commands are provided in the initial input file
+- Assumed that the commands are provided in the initial input file are valid.